cision/rover-ui/PUBLISHING.md

 # Publishing a pre-release version

 You should only do this if you're an admin.
+Instructions based loosely on [Prereleases and Npm](https://medium.com/@mbostock/prereleases-and-npm-e778fc5e2420)

 Edit the version in `package.json` manually.
 Pre-release versions should be named in this format: